Immunodeficiency: Secondary immunodeficiencies

 Secondary immunodeficiencies, also known as acquired immunodeficiencies, can result from various immunosuppressive agents, for example, malnutrition, aging, particular medications (e.g., chemotherapy, disease-modifying antirheumatic drugs, immunosuppressive drugs after organ transplants, glucocorticoids) and environmental toxins like mercury and other heavy metals, pesticides and petrochemicals like styrene, dichlorobenzene, xylene, and ethylphenol.
-For medications, the term immunosuppression generally refers to both beneficial and potential adverse effects of decreasing the function of the immune system, while the term immunodeficiency generally refers solely to the adverse effect of increased risk for infection.
+For medications, the term immunosuppression generally refers to both beneficial and potential adverse effects of decreasing the immune system's functions.
+The term immunodeficiency generally refers solely to the adverse effect of increased risk of infection.

 Many specific diseases directly or indirectly cause immunosuppression.
 This includes many types of cancer, particularly those of the bone marrow and blood cells (leukemia, lymphoma, multiple myeloma), and certain chronic infections.
 Immunodeficiency is also the hallmark of acquired immunodeficiency syndrome (AIDS), caused by the human immunodeficiency virus (HIV).
 HIV directly infects a small number of T helper cells, and also impairs other immune system responses indirectly.

-Various hormonal and metabolic disorders can also result in immune deficiency including anemia, hypothyroidism and hyperglycemia.
+Various hormonal and metabolic disorders can also result in immune deficiency, including anemia, hypothyroidism, and hyperglycemia.

-Smoking, alcoholism and drug abuse also depress immune response.
+Smoking tobacco, heavy alcohol use, and substance use also depress the immune response.

 Heavy schedules of training and competition in athletes increases their risk of immune deficiencies.